freesewing/freesewing/markdown/dev/guides/markdown/frequent-mistakes/en.md

 This is [a picture of a banana](banana.jpg)
 ```

-## Avoid ambiguity when lising a number of steps
+## Avoid ambiguity when listing a number of steps

 If you're writing documentation that involves steps, please do not mix levels
 of steps.
 Steps written out in documentation are there to facilitate brainless